olliebrownlow/fill-the-canvas/README.md

 ### Unresolved edge case

 - When inputting commands which take more than one argument (e.g., `I M N`) extra spaces before, between and after the characters (e.g., <code>&nbsp;&nbsp;I&nbsp;&nbsp;&nbsp;M&nbsp;&nbsp;N&nbsp;&nbsp;</code>) do not invoke an "invalid command" response.
 I chose not to resolve this as it has no impact on the functionality of the program, only unnecessarily guarding against a mistakenly inputted empty space.

+### If I started over..

+Towards the end of writing the code I thought of a different implementation in which, instead of holding a canvas in state, mutating it with each command, you could store each command that operates on the canvas in a list and execute them in order only after calling show (`S`).
+The clear command then becomes trivial - simply delete the list of instructions - and it would have the added bonus of being able to incorporate an undo function (delete the last instruction in the list).